alhanuf/csc583PROJECT-finalExam1/README.md

 Download visual studio code from https://code.visualstudio.com/ to be able to see the code

 then clone the project folder and move under "C:\xampp\htdocs" this location. import your database table "enquery.sql"and "admin veiw.sql" in database ,the database name should be "toro"

+and follow the steps:

 1.the project have start from index.html

 2.open index.html and open xampp server and run mysql Admin.

-3.run your project on locahost "http://localhost/projcet/index.html" like this.
+3.run the project on locahost "http://localhost/projcet/index.html" like this.

 4.open after.php page and check here the database name and password are same with your databse .